Holo-Host/hc-multiplexer/README.md

 ## Description

-We need a temporary solution for mobile devices to access Holochain.
+We need a temporary solution for browsers on a local-area-network to access Holochain instances.
 Thus we create a proxy web service that "multiplexes" connections to a conductor and makes them available over the web, as simplified hosting solution.
 The service requests a registration key and password from the user.
 It checks to see if an instance of the happ with that registration key has been created.

 If the instance doesn't exist it:
 1.  uses the password and key as a seed to create an agent keypair in lair